LuzPaty02/semanaTec_progra/README.md

-# Free games Library games enhancement project
+# Free Games Library games enhancement project

 This is a repository that contains the enhanced functions for 5 free games files.
+[Link to the library.](https://grantjenks.com/docs/freegames/)
 ## Free Python Games Quickstart

 Free Python Games is a collection of Python games that are fun and easy to run.
 Follow this guide to get started!